 I can totally get that, wearing a mask isn’t fun by any means.
 But I still stand by the phrase that, “A day at Disney is better than a day at home”.
 It’s a personal choice for sure, holding off on the Disney trip or going on the vacation, despite having the inconvenience of these new restrictions.

 Also important to note that while the process of the Disability Access Service (DAS) does not change, the guidelines note that all guests are required to wear a mask.
-It has not been addressed whether those with mental disabilities or cognitive disorders must wear a facial covering in the theme parks.

 Changes We Can Expect to See When Disney Reopens

 - Limited number of guests allowed inside the parks to encourage physical distancing.

 - The implementation of a new theme park reservation system (announced for both Disneyland and Disney World).
 Guests with valid Disneyland tickets will have the first chance at securing a park reservation.

 - Additional cast members will be available to answer questions or cover guest concerns.
 Additional employees will conduct cleaning measures and oversee that procedures are followed.